limbr-management/limbr/README.md

 Limbr is a project to create an open-source agile project management system that fits the needs of developers who want to be agile in an organization that may not be particularly agile.

 It's very early right now, so come back later if you want to learn more.

+Our code quality can be viewed on [SonarQube](http://cloud.kulshanconcepts.com:9000/dashboard/index/management.limbr:limbr:master)!